fattyatom/wg-easy/README.md

 The Web UI will now be available on `http://0.0.0.0:51821`.

 > 💡 Your configuration files will be saved in `~/.wg-easy`

+WireGuard Easy can be launched with Docker Compose as well - just download [`docker-compose.yml`](docker-compose.yml), make necessary adjustments and execute `docker compose up --detach`.

 ### 3. Sponsor